1. Overview

 • Add access restrictions to the data collected so it is only accessible by some groups through the internal network.

-• Support DPoP (Demonstrating Proof of Possession), an advanced security mechanism that helps to prevent token theft and replay attacks by cryptographically binding access tokens to a specific client instance.
+• Encryption of stored files.
+The files downloaded correctly in the api won’t be encrypted. <!– * Support DPoP (Demonstrating Proof of Possession), an advanced security mechanism that helps to prevent token theft and replay attacks by cryptographically binding access tokens to a specific client instance.

-If you want more information regarding security, please, check our Security section
+If you want more information regarding security, please, check our Security section–>

 A layered authorization structure was introduced in the form of scopes, to ensure both security and scalability: